HomeResource LibraryCompanies AssessedPhibro Animal Health CorporationAnimal Pharmaceuticals Engagement

 Strategy, risk and reporting on antibiotics

 A.1.1.
-Phibro acknowledges that the sale of antibiotics is a material portion of its business, but does not clarify the proportion of revenue generated by antibiotics.
-MFAs, which include antibiotics, anticoccidials, and other products such as Mecadox accounted for 59% of animal health revenue in 2023, down from 60% in FY22.
-Phibro continues to recognise that increased government regulations on the use of antibiotics, inclusion of its products on rating lists for antimicrobials from organisations such as the WHO, growing consumer awareness, and the development of alternatives by competitor companies could present a material risk to its business.
-Nevertheless, as before, Phibro does not recognise AMR as a material risk.
+Phibro continues to acknowledge that the sale of antibiotics is a material portion of its business, but does not clarify the proportion of revenue generated specifically by antibiotics.
+Medicated Feed Additives (MFAs), which include antibiotics, anticoccidials, and other products accounted for 67% of animal health revenue in FY2025, (60% in 2024, 59% in 2023, 60% in 2022).
+Phibro continues to recognise that increased government regulations or bans on the use of antibiotics, including those on imported goods, changing consumer preferences, or inclusion of its products on rating lists for antimicrobials from organisations such as the World Health Organization (WHO), could present a material risk to its business.
+Phibro does not recognise AMR as a material risk.

-As a company that predominately sells FAPs, Phibro remains more vulnerable than its peers to the risks associated with antibiotic misuse and overuse.
+Phibro continues to provide a high-level statement that it is looking to develop additional products for its companion animal sector but does not provide any targets to reduce its exposure to antibiotics.
+Rather than acknowledging the risk of AMR, the company continues to actively campaign that the US Food and Drug Administration (FDA) removes streptogramins (a class of antibiotic found in its MFA Stafac®) from its list of medically important antibiotics (MIA), recognising that inclusion on this list could reduce its sales of this product.
+As a company that predominately sells food animal products (FAP), Phibro remains more vulnerable than its peers to the risks associated with antibiotic misuse and overuse in animal agriculture.
 Continued failure to recognise the extent of these risks, coupled with a lack of strategic diversification away from antibiotics, could leave Phibro poorly positioned to transition towards a more secure FAP portfolio.

 Applying a consistent sales and marketing approach in line with best practice operating market